hasansezertasan/not-just-a-todo-app/README.md

 > Birthday of the idea: 16 February 2023 Thursday - 19:00 (It's all clear now...)

 The application is built using Flask Admin and Flask Login and it's a Flask Admin driven application.
 All pages delivered using Flask Admin views.
+In summary, it's an attempt to use Flask Admin as a user interface instead of just using it as an administrative interface or admin only interface.

 ## TODO